 - Check in with friends or parents only after arrival

 Parents should also avoid calling their teen when he or she is driving.
 Instead ask to be called before leaving one place and when arriving at the next destination.
-A teen may feel compelled to answer a parent's call if received while driving.
+A teen may feel compelled to answer a parent's call or text if received while driving.

 It's also a good idea to set the default "do not disturb" setting on a teen's phone.
 With recent upgrades in IOS, Apple created an option to avoid distraction while driving.
 When the phone detects driving, it sends automated messages and does not alert the driver.
 Visit Apple Support to learn how to set this up.

-Cell phones are not just about texting—multiple behaviors, such as social media, messaging apps, GPS, and music, have the potential to draw attention away from the road.
+- Cell phones are not just about texting—multiple behaviors, such as social media, messaging apps, GPS, and music—have the potential to draw attention away from the road.